Crime; identity theft

 SECTION 1.
 The Hawaii Revised Statutes is amended by adding to title 26 a new chapter to be appropriately designated and to read as follows:

 § -1 Purpose.
 The Federal Trade Commission recently determined that between October 1998 and September 2003, more than 27.3 million Americans have been victims of identity theft, resulting in billions of dollars of losses to consumers.
 The purpose of this chapter is to protect Hawaii consumers who are victims of identity theft by allowing them to (1) place a security freeze on their credit reports, (2) require that sensitive financial data be encrypted, (3) require notification when personal information may be compromised, and (4) prohibit companies from sharing or selling data without consumer consent.
-This security freeze will prohibit a credit reporting agency from releasing any information to unauthorized parties without the consumer's express consent and provide consumers more control over who has access to their credit report.
+This security freeze will prohibit a credit reporting agency from releasing any information to unauthorized parties without the consumer's expressed consent and provide consumers more control over who has access to their credit report.
 Requiring sensitive financial data to be encrypted would help reduce the usefulness of stolen or lost data.
 Prohibiting companies from sharing or selling data without express consumer consent allows consumers the choice to restrict the proliferation of their personal information, reducing the chances for identity theft.
-This chapter is intended to prevent would be purpetrators of identity theft from continuing to secure credit in a victim's name.
+This chapter will effectively prevent identity thieves from continuing to secure credit in a victim's name.

 § -2 Definitions.
 When used in this chapter, unless the context otherwise requires: